encok/Delani-studio/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Copyright
-Akan Naming-Calculator uses MIT license which means anyone is free to clone the project and go and improve it.
+Delani-Studio website project uses MIT license which means anyone is free to clone the project and go and improve it.